Skip to main content

 We’ve updated our Terms & Conditions and Privacy Policy.
 By using this site, you agree to these terms.

-Expert tips to help you take care of your voice
+Expert advice to help you sing, speak and care for your vocal cords

-“Your voice can also change due to frequent throat clearing, coughing or from not drinking enough water,” explains Mark Harlor, CCC-SLP, speech language pathologist at Geisinger Port Matilda.
+“Your voice can change due to frequent throat clearing, coughing, yelling, smoking or from not drinking enough water,” says Mark Harlor, speech language pathologist at Geisinger.

-Drink water to keep your body and voice box hydrated and lubricated.
-When you’re properly hydrated, your vocal cords will work more efficiently, which will improve the quality of your voice.
+Drinking water can keep your vocal cords healthy by hydrating the body and the voice box (larynx).
+Sprays won’t coat your vocal cords, though — you have to lubricate them from within.
+When you’re properly hydrated, your vocal cords will work more efficiently, which improves the quality of your voice.

-“Avoid consuming excessive amounts of caffeine and carbonated drinks,” says Harlor.
-“These can result in reflux, which irritates the fine tissue in your throat and around your vocal box.”
+“Excessive consumption of carbonated drinks is bad for your voice, so consume them in moderation,” says Mr. Harlor.
+“They can result in reflux, which irritates the fine tissue in your throat and around your vocal box.”

 • Fatty foods